OliverO2/compose-counting-grid/README.md

 Observations:
 * Larger grids are slower.
 * Grids with fewer cells containing text are faster (choose top-row updates only, then clear the grid).
-  > Note that empty cells don't have a `Text` component.
 * Grids with more cells scrolled out of view (applies to desktop only) are faster.
 * Top- or row-level layout and recomposition accounts for about 10% of total performance (try forcing top-level and/or row-level recompositions, check the profiler's flame graph).
 In these scenarios, redrawing dominates performance.
 * Cell-level recomposition is expensive.
-On desktop, it cuts the frame rate by 50% (25x25 grid) or even by 70% (50x50 grid), and makes the profiler's flame graph show significant recomposition and layout activity.
-Redrawing is still relevant, but less so.
-On the browser, the frame rate drops by 80% (25x25 grid) or more.
+On desktop, it cuts the frame rate by 70% (25x25 grid).
+* Directly switching between grid variants with and without `AnimatedContent` animations (one per cell) is very expensive due to excessive slot table manipulations (see [detailed data](docs/SwitchingAnimationVariants.md)).
+This application provides an option to hide the grid temporarily when switching to speed this up, see comments in `GridScene` for details.

 Conclusions:
 * Currently, it appears that the entire (window) canvas is redrawn on every frame.
 Once [JetBrains/skiko#53](https://github.com/JetBrains/skiko/issues/53) is fixed and only updated parts are redrawn, expect significant performance increases.